Damlaaulku/A-full-react-ecommerce-website/README.md

 # A-full-react-ecommerce-website

-This is a full ReactJS Pizza Store website.
+This is a basic full ReactJS Pizza Store website.